EU summit to lay out end-game plans - Tusk

 First, they would discuss how much detail to bind the EU and Britain to in a political declaration to accompany the withdrawal treaty, laying out the shape of a future relationship on trade, security and other matters.
 The less they can agree on yet, the shorter such a declaration is likely to be.

-“Second,” he said, “we will discuss how to organize the final phase of the Brexit talks, including the possibility of calling another European Council in November.”
+“Second,” he said, “we will discuss how to organise the final phase of the Brexit talks, including the possibility of calling another European Council in November.”

 Diplomats say they are expected to hold a special Brexit summit in Brussels in mid-November.